Archive product

 These two Ligurian antique chandeliers are very similar but not identical, as they differ in two small details: the shape of the upper leaves and the floral motifs of the pendants.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Eclectic furniture refers to the 19th century, notably the Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 This style was influenced by Napoleon’s reign, emphasizing Roman and Greek decorative motifs.